 A big thing that both systems have thought about is how to override or extend different aspects of the core functionality of the platform without modifying the actual code.
 In Joomla, this is supposed to be what the plugins are used for more, and they extend already available Joomla classes to offer the extended functionality.
 In Drupal, there is a multitude of hooks that are available to override and step into certain aspects of the page build process to alter what happens there.

 Both of these systems seem fairly similar overall in what they do.
 However, when you get into how much you can do, I still will give the nod to Drupal for how deeply you can venture into modifying any of the underlying functionality.
 This is also true for contributed modules as far as Drupal hooks.
 For many contributed modules, developers build ways for other developers and modules to hook into their processes, allowing them to alter many many aspects of how things are done.

 One other aspect that I will touch on is the overriding of the templating system.
 In the end, this is responsible for more of the final markup that is produced from the core code and add-ons.
 In Joomla, this is exclusively the work of template overrides where you basically have to hunt down the right template folders to find the perfect file to override.
 Then, you still won’t get what you want because you missed 3 other template files to override that are in equally mysterious locations.
 In Drupal, there are fewer actual locations where templates can reside – thereby reducing confusion, and there are other options for altering the theme layer without templates at all.

 Add-Ons and Community Support

-When you are looking at the contribued modules list at Drupal.org it is extremely boring.
-It's Just lists of text and descriptions.
-Alternatively, when you are searching for extensions on Joomla, the list of addons look exciting with their awesome polished logo thumbnails and fancy graphics.
-But why does it look like you are on a shopping site, wading through competing software ads?
+When you are looking at the contributed modules list at Drupal.org it is extremely boring.
+It’s Just lists of text and descriptions.
+Alternatively, when you are searching for extensions on Joomla, the list of add-ons looks exciting with their awesome polished logo thumbnails and fancy graphics.
+But why does it look like you are on a shopping site, wading through competing for software ads?
 Because many times you are.